 Trend description for D6aii

-The long-term decline in the overall abundance of priority species in England shown in D6ai reflects the trends of the individual species within the index, 68% of which showed a strong or weak decrease and 13% of which showed a strong or weak increase in abundance since 1970.
-Over the short-term period (between 2017 and 2022), the situation is more favourable with 51% of species showing a strong or weak increase and 38% showing a strong or weak decrease in abundance over the latest 5 years for which data are currently available.
+The long-term decline in the overall abundance of priority species in England shown in D6ai reflects the trends of the individual species within the index, 66% of which showed a strong or weak decrease and 17% of which showed a strong or weak increase in abundance since 1970.
+Over the short-term period (between 2018 and 2023), 45% showed a strong or weak decrease and 41% of species showed a strong or weak increase in abundance over the latest five years for which data are currently available.

 Assessment of change